 Children are constantly noting differences in the world.
-Parents and those in a parenting role can support children as they make sense of differences among people by talking to them about what they observe.
+Parents and those in a parenting role can support their 2-year-old child as they make sense of differences among people by talking to them about what they observe.

 You might be coming to this tool because

 - your 2-year-old just made an uncomfortable comment in a store about someone who looks different,

 - you want to teach your child how to appreciate differences,

 - you want to be intentional about helping your child be respectful, inclusive, and kind in a diverse world, or